Take control of your finances so you can direct your hard-earned money to what really matters

 Keeping the lights on in your home may not be expensive on a per-watt basis, but it sure does cost money over time.
 To save as much as you can, turn off lights any time you leave your house – or even when you leave the room.
 Turning off lights when you have plenty of natural sunlight can also help keep your electric bill down over time.

-Credit cards can be a drain on your finances, especially if you’re not keeping them repaid during the interest-free period most cards offer.
+Credit cards can be great if they’re used in a disciplined and wise manner.
+However, they can be a drain on your finances, especially if you’re not fully paying them off during the interest-free period most cards offer.

 Buy Now Pay Later (BNPL) apps including Afterpay and LayBuy should also be avoided or cancelled.
 These apps rely on continuous consumer spending and add another complication to keeping your money under control.
 If you really want it, saving up for it and paying in cash is fast becoming the new normal.

-Content insurance can be costly if you don’t own much of value.
-Do a quick audit of everything you own and see what it might cost to replace: there’s no point in paying for $100,000 of contents insurance if your personal effects are worth far less!
+General insurance can be costly.
+For example, if you’re paying for contents insurance but don’t own much of value you might find there’s plenty which is easy and low-cost to replace: there’s no point in paying for $100,000 of contents insurance if your personal effects are worth far less!
+In some cases you might be better off accepting a risk by having no contents insurance, and taking an approach of self-insurance, instead.

 Electricity is a commodity of sorts: there’s hardly any difference between the electricity we get from one provider or another.

-That means it’s usually best to find the cheapest, and a variety of NZ comparison websites have popped up to help you determine just that:
+That means it’s usually best to find the cheapest, and a variety of New Zealand comparison websites have popped up to help you do just that:

 Phone plans can get expensive, especially if you’re paying for data or minutes you don’t use.
 Have a quick search online and see if a better deal is available, in some cases SIM-only phone plans are now far more cost effective than other bundled deals.